Youth Hockey Registration: A Documented-Standard Operating Framework

 It's easy to think of registration as just admin work.
 It isn't.
 Every friction point in your process is a family that might not come back.

 Missing USA Hockey registrations carry an insurance risk that most boards don't fully grasp until something happens.
-I've seen associations scramble to verify coverage after an on-ice injury because their process let players participate before registration was confirmed.
-That's the kind of situation that ends programs.
+Associations that let players participate before registration confirmation are one on-ice injury away from a coverage scramble.
+That's the kind of situation that ends programs—per USA Hockey's published insurance terms, coverage attaches at registration, not at participation.

 The upside is that fixing this stuff is tractable.
 You don't need a massive budget.
 You need a clear process and the discipline to enforce it.